dmarquezoller/BRIDGE/README.md

 ```
 Then, after creating the empty database, it has to be filled with tables and annotation files, for that, two scripts are provided that will guide the user through the process.

 Both scripts assume certain homogeneity in the data.
-For a correct functioining of the scripts and the app, please check the **rules** inside both Python scripts.
+For a correct functioning of the scripts and the app, please check the **rules** inside both Python scripts.

 ```bash
 python /BRIDGE/Python/db_adding.py